WeGo Public Transit

-MTA partnered with the Metro Arts Commission, which commissioned six artist-designed transit shelters are placed along the new 28th/31st Avenue Bridge.
+WeGo maintains camera systems aboard its buses for "onboard surveillance" and partnered with the Metro Arts Commission, which commissioned six artist-designed transit shelters are placed along the new 28th/31st Avenue Bridge.

-The MTA was the only transit agency in the country to implement payment with credit card at the fare box.
-That proof of payment approach was discontinued in March 2009.

 History

 The first public transportation in Nashville began in 1860 when the McGavock and Mt.
 Vernon Horse Railroad Company and the South Nashville Street Railroad Company were joined to create a public transportation system using steam and mules to power rail cars.
 The first electric streetcar in Nashville came in 1889.
 Over the years, several different companies offered transit in Nashville.
 The first buses came in 1926, as a complement to the preceding rail lines.
 In 1930, Tennessee Electric Power Company took over the transit system and phased out streetcars by February 1941.
 In 1953, the company was reorganized and changed its name to Nashville Transit Company.
 The next 20 years saw the decline of public transportation in Nashville and the rise of the automobile.
 This led to higher fares and service cutbacks for the transit system.
 In order to keep public transportation in the city viable, Metro-Nashville government purchased the Nashville Transit Company and created the Metropolitan Transit Authority in 1973.

-Due to a major flood in May 2010, Nashville MTA suffered losses to their fleet and their maintenance/administration offices.
-The total losses amounted to 39 buses and 39 paratransit vans, various other support vehicles and severe damage caused to both the maintenance/administration offices and to the Riverfront Music City Star train station.
+Due to a major flood in May 2010, the MTA suffered losses to their fleet and their maintenance/administration offices.
+The total losses amounted to 39 buses and 39 paratransit vans, various other support vehicles and severe damage caused to both the maintenance/administration offices and to the Riverfront Music City Star (now known as the WeGo Star) train station.
 Service was interrupted for four days, with limited service being restored afterwards for the next four weeks.
-By early June 2010, Nashville MTA had obtained loaner buses and other vehicles from surrounding transit agencies, including Memphis, Cincinnati, Clarksville and others.
+By early June 2010, the MTA had obtained loaner buses and other vehicles from surrounding transit agencies, including Memphis, Cincinnati, Clarksville and others.
 Regular transit service was restored shortly thereafter.

 On July 12, 2018, the MTA announced that it was re-branding itself as WeGo Public Transit to reflect the changing landscape of public transit in the region and to also coincide with various recommendations from the 2016 nMotion plan.
-Despite the failure of the 2018 transit referendum, plans for the re-brand the agency were already in place prior to the referendum being held, and the decision to re-brand was made independently of the referendum effort and its outcome.
+Despite the failure of the 2018 transit referendum, plans to re-brand the agency were already in place prior to the referendum being held, and the decision to re-brand was made independently of the referendum effort and its outcome.